-Follow the step-by-step guide to apply for ASHA audiology assistants certification (C-AA) beginning December 2020, which includes submitting a completed application and supporting documents, and paying the appropriate certification fee.
+Follow the step-by-step guide to apply for ASHA audiology assistants certification (C-AA), which includes submitting a completed application and supporting documents, and paying the appropriate certification fee.

 Individuals who apply for the C-AA credential must also do the following: